Forty acres and a mule: Outcomes

-Southern land owners regained control over almost all of the land they had claimed before the war.
+Southern landowners regained control over almost all of the land they had claimed before the war.
 The national dialogue about land ownership as a key to success for freed people gave way (in the sphere of white politics and media) to the implementation of a plantation wage system.
 Under pressure from Johnson and other pro-capital politicians in the North, and from almost all of white society in the South, the Freedmen's Bureau was transformed from a protector of land rights to an enforcer of wage labor.

-Hopes and expectations

 Free blacks in the South widely believed that all land would be redistributed to those who had worked on it.
 They also felt strongly that they had a right to own this land.
 Many expected this event to occur by Christmas 1865 or New Year's 1866.
 Although the freedpeople formed this belief in response to the policies of the Freedmen's Bureau and Circular #13, their hopes were soon downplayed as superstition akin to belief in Santa Claus.

 Hope for "40 acres and a mule" specifically was prevalent beginning in early 1865.
 The expectation of "40 acres" came from the explicit terms of Sherman's Field Order and the Freedmen's Bureau bill.
 The "mule" may have been added simply as an obvious necessity for achieving prosperity through agriculture. ("Forty acres" was a slogan, which though it did appear often in formal declarations, represented a wide variety of different arrangements for land ownership and farming.)

 A counter-rumor spread among Southern whites that when the land was not redistributed on Christmas, angry blacks would launch a violent insurrection.
 Alabama and Mississippi passed laws forming White paramilitary groups, which violently disarmed free black people.

 According to historian Donald R. Shaffer: The fact was, however, that not all African Americans were enthusiastic about land redistribution.
 The black elite in the South, which disproportionately consisted of those who had been free before the war and the lightskinned, tended to emphasize suffrage and equal rights over economic issues.
 Consisting of property owners, or men who realistically aspired to buy property one day, these black men tended to oppose land confiscation and redistribution.
 They made common cause with white Republicans on this issue, few of whom supported confiscating land from ex-Confederates—even among the Radical Republicans.
 The fact that members of the elite predominated among black officeholders during Reconstruction also meant they rarely pushed this issue in Congress or state legislatures (not that it had much chance of passing even if they had, due to white majorities in these bodies).
 Hence, most African Americans during Reconstruction did not achieve the dramatic economic progress comparable to that demonstrated by their race in politics.